-Engineering Calculations and Audit Results
+7.5.1 Engineering Calculations and Audit Results

-The EE Resource Provider may use engineering algorithms to calculate the project's Nominated EE Value during the Performance Hours.
+The EE Resource Provider may use engineering algorithms to calculate the project's Nominated EE Value during the EE Performance Hours and Capacity Performance value considering the EE Performance Hours and winter performance hours.
 Engineering algorithms must be supplemented with data collected on the energy-consuming equipment effected by the measures.

-7.5.1 Load Shape Analyses
+7.5.2 Load Shape Analyses

-The EE Resource Provider may use verifiable measure hourly load shapes to calculate a project's Nominated EE Value during the Performance Hours.
+The EE Resource Provider may use verifiable measure hourly load shapes to calculate a project's Nominated EE Value during the EE Performance Hours or Capacity Performance value considering the EE Performance Hours and winter performance hours.
 Measure load shapes must be based on actual metering data, load research, and/or simulation modeling.

-Values for monthly or annual energy savings (whether from engineering calculations, analysis of billing data, simulation modeling or other means described in this Manual) can be combined with information on verifiable measure load shapes to produce values for electrical demand reduction (MW) during the Performance Hours.
+Values for monthly or annual energy reductions (whether from engineering calculations, analysis of billing data, simulation modeling or other means described in this Manual) can be combined with information on verifiable measure load shapes to produce values for electrical demand reduction (MW) during the EE Performance Hours or winter performance hours.
 Measure load shapes shall be based on actual metering data, load research (current or historic) and/or simulation modeling.